 When Facebook acquired WhatsApp for $19 billion in 2014, it was the largest deal ever for a venture-backed startup.
 The reason for the massive selling price was the worldwide phenomenon that WhatsApp was becoming.
-At the time of the acquisition WhatsApp had a half a billion monthly active users, which as of last month has grown to 900 million.
+At the time of the acquisition, WhatsApp had a half a billion monthly active users, which as of May 2020, has now grown to over 2 billion users.

-Though it was first intended to be a personal messaging app, employees have begun to use WhatsApp for business communication, work communication and enterprise communication.
-Because of WhatsApp’s price ($1 a year for unlimited messaging) and ease of use, it’s an attractive tool for frontline employees.
+Though it was first intended to be a personal messaging app, employees have begun to use WhatsApp for business communication.
+Because of WhatsApp’s price (it’s free) and ease of use, it can look like an attractive ad-hoc solution for workplace communication, particularly for mobile frontline employees.

 Safe Business Communications: WhatsApp’s Data Privacy Record Is Abysmal

-In 2015, WhatsApp was ranked last by the Electronic Frontier Foundation for its failure to protect their users’ data privacy.
-Even more, the European Court of Justice ruled that US tech companies, specifically Facebook, do not provide an adequate level of protection of personal data for their European users.
+WhatsApp has been heavily criticized for its failure to protect its users’ data privacy in the past.
+What’s more, the European Court of Justice ruled that US tech companies, specifically Facebook, do not provide an adequate level of protection of personal data for their European users.

-If your employees are using WhatsApp for business communication using their personal mobile devices, they are exposing your company to serious data breaches and security risks.
+If your employees are using WhatsApp for business communication on their personal mobile devices, they are exposing your company to serious data breaches and security risks.

 In spite of all the legal, ethical, and personal risks associated with using WhatsApp for workplace communications, employees still do it every day.